-In January 2015, the Bank of Canada unexpectedly cut its key rate by 0.25 pp to 0.75%.
-The BoC based its decision on the slump in oil prices that was going to put economic growth and inflation under pressure.
-In July 2015, the BoC lowered the key rate further by 0.25 pp to 0.50% amid consistently falling investments in energy sector and inflation howering near 2%.
-Canada entered recession after GDP contracted by 0.7 and 0.3% in 2015 1Q and 2Q respectively.
+In January 2015, the Bank of Canada (BoC) unexpectedly cut its key rate by 0.25 pp to 0.75%.
+The BoC based its decision on the slump in oil prices that will put economic growth and inflation under pressure.
+In July 2015, the BoC futher lowered the key rate by 0.25 pp to 0.50% amid still falling investments in energy sector and inflation howering near 2%.